rbreske-cimt/mtls-rest-job-worker/README.md

 ### Workflow

-Either you deploy `process.bpmn` or you design your own process with a service task with the `greet` job type.
+Either you deploy `process.bpmn` or you design your own process with a service task with the `mtls` job type.